Tejanos: Music

+“Music of the Plains” (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.

 Genuine Tejano music is descended from a mixture of German and Czechoslovak polka and oom papa sounds and Mexican Spanish strings, and is similar to the French folk music of Louisiana, known as "Cajun music", blended with the sounds of rock and roll, R&B, pop, and country, and with Mexican influences such as conjunto music.
 Narciso Martinez is the father of Conjunto Music, followed by the legendary Santiago Jimenez (Father of Flaco Jimenez).

 Sunny and the Sunglows lead the rock and roll era in the 1950s along with Little Joe, and Rudy Guerra, who were originators of the rock and roll portion of genre.
-Today, Tejano music is a wide array of multicultural genres including rockteno and Tejano rap.
-The American cowboy culture and music was born from the meeting of the European-American Texians, Indigenous people, colonists mostly from the American South, and the original Tejano pioneers and their vaquero, or "cowboy" culture.
+Today, Tejano music is a wide array of multicultural genres including rockteño and Tejano rap.
+The American cowboy culture and music was born from the meeting of the European-American Texians, Indigenous people, colonists mostly from the American South, Africans in the Americas, and the original Tejano pioneers and their vaquero, or "cowboy" culture.